 One mistake I often see is not having a clearly defined target audience before building a funnel.
 Businesses should have a good understanding of their target audience and their need to create messaging and offers that will resonate with them.
 Otherwise engagement and conversions will be hard to reach.

 Data from over 100.000 funnels built on our platform also shows that multi-page funnels with a step-by-step flow tend to outperform crowded one pagers by a margin.
 Furthermore, including interactive elements with instant rewards such as outcomes, product recommendations or calculation results will convert 40% clicks, whereas standard forms will get you to about 10%.

 Last but not least, I’d say personalization is Queen.
 One way to personalize your funnel is by using dynamic content that changes based on users’ answers.
 For example, you can gather users’ names in a first step and address them by their name in the follow-up steps.
 You can show different pages to different users according to their answers and profile by using conditional logic.
 You can also use personalization in your invite or follow-up emails by addressing the recipient by name, or tailoring the content of the email based on their answers and data they shared in your funnel.

-Another approach is to segment your audience in a first funnel by creating different outcomes, and create separate funnels for different segments of your audience, each with its own set of messaging, offers and calls-to-action.
-For example, you can create a different funnel for new visitors versus returning customers, or for people in different stages of the buyer’s journey.
+You can take another approach by segmenting your audience into a first funnel.
+This involves creating various outcomes and then establishing separate funnels tailored to different segments of your audience, each equipped with its unique set of messaging, offers, and calls-to-action.
+For instance, consider creating distinct funnels for new visitors as opposed to returning customers, or for individuals at various stages of the buyer’s journey.